-- Application to the program includes: 1) the application form, 2) the faculty advisor agreement form, and 3) a project description with timeline.
-All components should be turned in simultaneously as a single .pdf, formatted correctly, and with faculty research advisor approval by the application deadline (see Submission Guidelines and Assignment Descriptions and Deadlines sections below).
+All components should be turned in simultaneously as a single .pdf, formatted correctly, and with faculty research advisor approval by the application deadline (see Submission requirements and assignment descriptions and Deadlines sections below).
 Applications will not be considered until all materials are complete.

-- A detailed project description and timeline.
-Students should submit a detailed description of their completed work on their honors thesis research to date, including whether any statistical analyses have been planned or completed.
-Students should also provide a detailed, descriptive timeline for how they will “catch up” to the honors program deadlines.
+- A more detailed project description and timeline.
+Students should submit a detailed description of their completed work to date, including any plans for statistical analyses.
+Students should also provide a detailed, descriptive timeline demonstrating how they will “catch up” to the Honors Program deadlines.

 - A detailed letter of support from their faculty research advisor.
 This letter should describe how the student’s research with that faculty advisor to date supports their ability to complete a strong Honors thesis on the necessary timeline.
 For example, a faculty mentor should describe the length and nature of the work, relevant knowledge, skills, or professional characteristics the student has demonstrated, and the faculty member’s assertion that the necessary work can be completed on the Honors Program timeline.

-Non-DNS Research Groups: Students interested in applying to the Honors program using their non-DNS research should contact Dr. Felice ASAP in their sophomore or junior year for more information.
-Within some constraints, it is possible for DNS students to complete an Honors thesis under the mentorship of a non-DNS faculty advisor (e.g. one in Food Science, Human Development, or Biological Sciences).
-In general, these students are held to the same requirements—namely, deadlines for applying and turning in thesis components as well as completing NS 3980 and presenting their research—but individual details are arranged with Dr. Felice.
+Applying to complete Honors work with a non-DNS research group: Within some constraints, it is possible for DNS students to complete an Honors thesis under the mentorship of a non-DNS faculty advisor (e.g. one in Food Science, Human Development, or Biological Sciences).
+In general, these students are held to the same requirements—namely, deadlines for applying and turning in thesis components as well as completing NS 3980 and presenting their research.
+Contact Dr. Felice (email@example.com) with questions.